 Power - The probability of correctly rejecting a null hypothesis

 Since certain inputs are dependent on other inputs being active, some inputs will only display with certain conditions.
 Distribution of Enrollment becomes visible if either "All at Once" or "Throughout" are selected for Enrollment Schedule.
 Exponential Rate becomes visible if Distribution of Enrollment is visible and if "Exponential" has been selected.
 Enrollment Duration disappears when "Throughout" is selected for Distribution of Enrollment.
 The censor rate inputs should be set to 0 if the observed event rate is used for the event rate inputs.
-When a censor rate is greater than 0, it will change the inputted event rate to reflect the observed event rate.
+When a censor rate is greater than 0, it will change the supplied event rates to reflect the observed event rates.

 3.5.4 Examples

 Calculating Power: Although the original collection of MGUS data in Olmstead County, MN was not aimed at examining death rates, the secondary assay of serum FLC levels specifically examined the association of FLC levels and death.
-Suppose the power secondary assay in detecting the difference in death rates among participants with and withoug MGUS is being calculated.
-Based on the information provided by the study, it lasted 15 years with recruitment occurring throughout.
+Suppose the power of the secondary assay to detect the difference in death rates among participants with and withoug MGUS is being calculated.
+Based on the information provided by the study, it lasted around 15 years with recruitment occurring throughout.
 For the sake of this example, recruitment will assumed to have occurred uniformly throughout the 15 year study.
 The sample allocation ratio can be estimated as the number of participants with MGUS divided by the number of participants without MGUS, 1157759=0.01.
 The death rate per year for both groups can be estimated as 0.01 for participants with MGUS and 0.03 for participants without MGUS.
 The censoring rate for each group can also be determined by calculating the percentage of participants that did not die in each group, 0.86 and 0.72 for participants with and without MGUS respectively.
 There were 7874 participants in the study.
 Assuming a 0.05 significance level, the power of the study can be calculated as follows:

 Enrollment Schedule: Throughout